Gustavo Lorenzetti: Universidad de Chile

 His good moment was thanks to the great season of the club in the national tournament and in the Copa Sudamericana that the club won after winning the finals versus LDU Quito on an aggregate result of 4–0 in favor of Lorenzetti's club.
 He scored a goal in the second final that the club won 3–0.

+Retirement

+In April 2023, he announced his retirement from playing, holding the record of assists as a player of Universidad de Chile in the 21st century.

 Personal life

 Lorenzetti holds dual Argentine-Chilean nationality since he naturalized Chilean by residence in January 2017.